mbasaglia/glaxnimate/docs/docs/manual/index.md

 Glaxnimate user interface has the following components:

-* The [canvas](ui/canvas.md) is the area in the middle of the window, where you can preview and edit the animation.
+The [canvas](ui/canvas.md) is the center of the Glaxnimate interface and is where you will preview and edit your animations.

-* Around the canvas are the [dockable views](ui/docks.md), that give quick access to all the main functionality of Glaxnimate.
+Located around the canvas are the [dockable views](ui/docks.md).
-  These can be hidden and re-arranged to fit your taste.
+These provide quick access to all of the main functionality of Glaxnimate and can be hidden or re-arranged to fit your taste.
-* On top are the [menu and tool bars](ui/menus.md), these work like in most user interfaces.

-You can click on the links to the various pages to get more details on each interface component.
+Some of the dockable views include the Properties, Layers, and the Timeline.

+At the top of the Glaxnimate interface, you'll find the [menu and toolbars](ui/menus.md).
+These work in the same way as most user interfaces and provide access to a variety of tools and options that you'll use to create your animations.

 ## Core Concepts